SGMW Motor Indonesia

-PT SGMW Motor Indonesia (also called SAIC-General Motors-Wuling Motor Indonesia or simply Wuling Motors Indonesia) is a subsidiary wholly owned by SAIC-GM-Wuling Automobile (SGMW), a joint venture between SAIC Motor, General Motors and Liuzhou Wuling Motors Co Ltd to handle their Indonesian operations.
+PT SGMW Motor Indonesia is a subsidiary of SAIC-GM-Wuling Automobile.
 It is the first Chinese automotive company to build a manufacturing plant in Indonesia.

-Unlike their operations in China, SGMW Indonesia only marketed vehicles one marque, Wuling Motors, instead of both Wuling and Baojun.
-In 2018, Wuling Motors is the ninth largest automotive manufacturing company in Indonesia and the sixth largest passenger car manufacturing company in Indonesia by sales and production, according to the Association of Indonesia Automotive Industry (Gaikindo).
+Unlike their operations in China, SGMW Indonesia only market vehicles in one marque under Wuling, instead of both Wuling and Baojun.
+However, the facilities also produce Chevrolet for exports and shared its facilities to manufacture MG Motor electric cars.

+In 2018, Wuling Motors was the ninth largest automotive manufacturing company in Indonesia and the sixth largest passenger car manufacturing company in Indonesia by sales and production.